RISHI-BARANWAL/Rishi-Baranwal/README.md

 ## 🌐 Connect With Me

-- 📍 Location: Azamgarh, Uttar Pradesh
+- 📍 Location: Gurugram, Haryana
 - 📞 Phone: +91 7784941718

 ---

 ⭐ If you like my work, feel free to star ⭐ my repositories!
 - 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 💬 Ask me about Tech World Future...
-- 📫 How to reach me: ...
+- 📫 How to reach me: er.rishibaranwal@gmail.com
 - 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: N08 H4CK3R A D3V